-Seated shoulder lateral raises: Because this lateral movement is performed simultaneously with dumbbells does put the lifter at a mechanical disadvantage, but... really hits the medial or central Deltoid heads along with some assistance from the Trapezius muscles.
+Seated shoulder lateral raises: Because this lateral movement is performed simultaneously with dumbbells does put the lifter at a mechanical disadvantage, but... it really hits the lateral heads along with some assistance from the Trapezius muscles.

-The amount of resistance you can use in this exercise is limited; it's not necessarily a top choice for increasing shoulder mass, but definitely helps isolate, develop and define the medial head from the front and rear Delts.
+The amount of resistance you can use in this exercise is limited and not necessarily, a good choice for increasing shoulder mass, helps isolate, develop and define the lateral and rear shoulders.

 This is a great exercise for sports conditioning, and rounding out your lateral strength curve.

 If you’re a senior intermediate weightlifter/bodybuilder, your set ranges and intensity need to be geared towards your goal as long as it’s realistic.